dsarafski/simple_python_helm/README.md

 ### How to deploy the app inside the kubernetes cluster with helm
 Helm chart was created inside `./helm-simple-python/` folder \
 In order to run the app inside kubernetes:
-- Change your context with the k8s cluster you want to deploy the app \
+- Change your context with the k8s cluster you want to deploy the app
 - Execute:
-`helm install <some-name-for-the-chart> ./helm-simple-python/` \
+`helm install <some-name-for-the-chart> ./helm-simple-python/`
-- Since the app is using NodePor you can access it by either port-forward you local port to the pods inside the cluster: \
+- Since the app is using NodePort you can access it by either port-forward you local port to the pods inside the cluster: \
 `kubectl port-forward <pod-name-you-can-get-it-with kubectl get pods> 8081:8081` \
 On your local machine on `localhost:8081` you will be able to see the metrics
 - Or you can get the IP of some k8s node and the app will be available on port `32765`\